Topologies

 topology.graph

-However, often this approach is not feasible, because you create a specific agent system with agents which need to be linked in a very specific way, such that it is not possible to assign the same agent type to every node.
+However, sometimes it is easier to manually define everything, because you create a specific agent system with agents which need to be linked in a very specific way.
 For this reason you can define the topology manually:

 using Mango